It is a federal law. It says Indian tribal governments cannot pass or enforce laws that violate certain individual rights.

-No Indian tribe in exercising powers of self government may enact or enforce any law which denies anyone the right to:
+No Indian tribe may enact or enforce any law denying anyone the right to:

-not testify against oneself in a criminal case;
+not testify against yourself in a criminal case

-a speedy and public trial, to be informed of the charges, to confront witnesses, to subpoena witnesses and, at one’s own expense, to be assisted by a lawyer in all criminal cases;
+a speedy and public trial, to be told the charges, confront witnesses, subpoena witnesses and, at your own expense, have a lawyer’s help in all criminal cases

-freedom from any bill of attainder or ex post facto law; and
+freedom from any bill of attainder or ex post facto law

-How is the Indian Civil Rights Act different from the Constitution's Bill Of Rights?
+How is the ICRA different from the Constitution's Bill Of Rights?

-- The ICRA guarantee of free exercise of religion does not prohibit a tribe from establishing a religion.
-This is because many tribes do not separate religion from government and other areas of life.
+ICRA’s guarantee of free exercise of religion does not stop a tribe from establishing a religion.
+Many tribes do not separate religion from government and other areas of life.

-- The ICRA guarantees a criminal defendant the right to have a lawyer at his/ her own expense, but a tribe does not have to provide a lawyer for a defendant who cannot afford to hire one.
+The ICRA guarantees a criminal defendant the right to a lawyer at the defendant’s own expense, BUT a tribe does not have to provide a lawyer for a defendant who cannot afford one.

 I believe a tribal government has violated my civil rights.
 What can I do?

-You may pursue any avenue of appeal available through tribal government.
+You can pursue any avenue of appeal available through tribal government.

-If you sue it in tribal court, the tribal government may raise a defense of sovereign immunity.
-This is a legal doctrine which prevents a government from being sued without its consent.
-It may be possible to avoid this defense by naming as defendants in the lawsuit the tribal official who allegedly violated the ICRA.
-The tribal court may order injunctive relief to stop the officials from repeating or continuing the unlawful conduct.
+If you sue in tribal court, the tribal government may raise a defense of sovereign immunity.
+This means you cannot sue the government without its consent.
+You might be able to avoid this defense by naming as defendants the tribal official who allegedly violated the ICRA.
+The tribal court can issue an order for the official to stop the unlawful conduct.

-You cannot get money damages from the tribe unless it has consented to being sued.
+You cannot get money damages from the tribe unless it has consented to you suing it.

-The ICRA provides only one federal court remedy for its violation: you may seek a “writ of habeas corpus” to test the legality of your detention when you are being held in jail or otherwise detained by an order of an Indian tribe.
-You must first exhaust all remedies available through the tribal court, including tribal court appeals, unless the effort would be futile or irreparable injury would result from the delay.
+Only in one type of situation.
+You can seek a “writ of habeas corpus” challenging your detention when an order of an Indian tribe has you held in jail or otherwise detained.
+You must first exhaust all remedies available through tribal court, including tribal court appeals, unless it would be futile to do so OR irreparable injury would result from the delay.